H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-This expression brings the linearized operator $\Delta+f'(u)$, acting on $\mathbf{c}$, into play.
-The rest of the paper will make three different crucial choices for the function $\mathbf{c}$, all of them displayed later in this subsection.
+The key point here is that, if we take $\eta$ vanishing on the boundary, then we have the freedom to make choices for the function $\mathbf{c}$ having arbitrary values on $\partial\Omega$.
+Note also that expression \eqref{eq:07} brings the linearized operator $\Delta+f'(u)$, acting on $\mathbf{c}$, into play.
+The rest of the paper will make three different crucial choices for the function~$\mathbf{c}$: \eqref{test1} and \eqref{test2} for interior regularity and \eqref{test3} for flat-boundary regularity.

 The proof of H\"older regularity is based on putting together three estimates.
 In the interior case, the first one, and where the restriction $n\leq 9$ appears, is the following.
 Here $f\geq 0$ is not needed.